Champions League: Nagelsmann proves he's no 'Baby Mourinho' with scintillating victory | DW | 09.03.2020

 (Sabitzer 10', 21', Forsberg 87')

-Julian Nagelsmann chose to suit up for the biggest match of his fledgling career, and while the questionable brown-green number could have invited brutal heckling, his team's perfomance on the pitch was an entertaining showstopper.
+Julian Nagelsmann chose to suit up for the biggest match of his fledgling career, and while the questionable beige number could have invited brutal heckling, his team certainly looked the part.

 RB Leipzig outclassed Tottenham in all aspects across 90 minutes.
 They were more alert, determined, and clinical than their Premier League opponents.

-In the dugout, Nagelsmann proved just how far from reality comparisons with the current Spurs coach are.
-The German is certainly no 'Baby Mourinho'.
+Once hailed 'Baby Mourinho', Nagelsmann proved on this night just how far from reality comparisons with the current Spurs coach are.

-He outwitted his opposite number, even as Mourinho attempted to overturn a first-leg 1-0 deficit by mimicking Leipzig's 3-4-3 formation.
-The ploy failed spectacularly in the face of the RB Leipzig machine.
+The 32-year-old outwitted his opposite number, even as Mourinho attempted to overturn a first-leg 1-0 deficit by mimicking Leipzig's 3-4-3 formation.
+The ploy failed spectacularly in the face of a ruthless RB Leipzig.

+"Wolfsburg and Leverkusen made life a bit harder for us than Tottenham did today," Nagelsmann told Sky afterwards, perhaps adding insult to injury to their Premier League opponents.

-It is true that Mourinho is less than three months into his Spurs tenure, and that he was missing key players such as Harry Kane and Heung-min Son.
-But his side still boasted enough talent to put up a fight.
-Nagelsmann and Leipzig ensured they exited the competition with a whimper.
+While Mourinho is less than three months into his Spurs tenure and missing the injured Harry Kane and Heung-min Son, Nagelsmann and Leipzig ensured they exited the competition with a whimper.

 First-half blitz

-Timo Werner has been the main man on everyone's lips when it comes to assessing RB Leipzig over the past two seasons, yet the in-demand forward was once again overshadowed by the impressive Marcel Sabitzer.
+Timo Werner has been the main man when it comes to assessing RB Leipzig over the past two seasons, yet the in-demand forward was once again overshadowed by the impressive Marcel Sabitzer.

-In the seventh minute, Sabitzer smashed home the opener from the top of the box after Werner had seen his own effort blocked.
-It was the 25-year-old's 14th goal of the season.
+Sabitzer's opener from the top of the box left Hugo Lloris scrambling.
+His second, a sharp, first-time header, was perhaps even more impressive.
+The brace took the 25-year-old's tally to 15 goals for the season.

-And with just over 20 minutes on the clock, Sabitzer made it 2-0.
-Angelino pounced on possession after Serge Aurier misjudged a header and Sabitzer arrived late in the box to head home his Spaniard teammate's whipped cross.
+"These two are so important for us, both in terms of their ability and their character," Nagelsmann said of Sabitzer and Konrad Laimer afterwards.

-Mourinho looked on lost and frustrated.
-Nagelsmann pumped his fists as his gameplan once again paid dividends.
+On the sidelines, Mourinho looked lost and frustrated.
+Nagelsmann pumped his fists, knowing his gameplan was once again paying dividends.

 Superior style